prof-yggdrasil-git/lancer-tactics-modloader/README.md

 # Lancer Tactics Modloader
 A mod loader for [Lancer Tactics](https://wick.itch.io/lancer-tactics), compatible with version v0.6.0.
 - i'm doing hacky updates for 0.7.1, still iterating right now
+- i recommend using a second copy of the game folder entirely, and keeping an original copy of any pilots you update to use modded licenses/frames/weapons/core bonuses

 *(Older modloader versions for v0.4.7+ can be found in the* `/old/` *directory)*